 I live with my partner, Troy who helps with the business and as a gay Aboriginal man, my work is deeply shaped by identity, community and the importance of representing culture with authenticity and pride.

-Since opening my studio in late 2022, I have completed and sold close to 400 original artworks, collected across Australia and internationally and my designs feature in major corporate, Government and organisational projects from Reconciliation Action Plans and cultural frameworks to vehicle wraps, uniforms, large-scale signage, digital animations and national campaigns.
+Since opening my studio in late 2022, I have completed and sold over 400 original artworks, collected across Australia and internationally and my designs feature in major corporate, Government and organisational projects from Reconciliation Action Plans and cultural frameworks to vehicle wraps, uniforms, large-scale signage, digital animations and national campaigns.

 I have worked with organisations like: